cepdnaclk/e19-4yp-Extending-the-Growing-Self-Organizing-Map-for-Unsupervised-Learning-Based-Modelling/docs/README.md

 * Benchmarking results demonstrating GSOM’s performance relative to K-Means, HDBSCAN, and GMM, analyzed using quantitative metrics like the Davies-Bouldin index.

 ## Conclusion
-This research seeks to position GSOM as a robust, scalable, and interpretable tool for unsupervised learning and clustering.
+We're working to establish GSOM as a robust, scalable, and interpretable tool for unsupervised learning and clustering.
 By integrating DSM and rigorously benchmarking against alternative methods, the study fills critical gaps in GSOM’s validation and showcases its potential for high-dimensional data analytics in domains such as biomedical research, text mining, and behavioral studies.
 Future directions may include combining GSOM with deep learning techniques or optimizing it for large-scale datasets.

 ## Publications
 [//]: # "Note: Uncomment each once you uploaded the files to the repository"